cindytran825/Stocks-Program/README.txt

    ticker and the amount of shares they want to add.
 They are able to add as many as they want and name the portfolio.

-   [port-manage] allows the user to see a list of existing portfolios that they have created.
-   They are to choose the name of the portfolio they want to change the shares to.
-          ex. if user has [{APPL,3},{AMZN,4}] in their portfolio, they can add more shares to the same ticker. user inputs -> {APPL,10}, then it'll replace {APPL,3} from [{APPL,3},{AMZN,4}] to be [{APPL,10},{AMZN,4}].
-   They are also able to add other tickers. user inputs -> {RDDT,3} to the portfolio, updated portfolio -> [{APPL,10},{AMZN,4},{RDDT,3].
-Shares cannot be negative.
+   [port-manage] opens up the port-manage menu, displaying all the methods the user can do that CHANGES the specified portfolio
+            [buy] buys a specified stock and logs the transaction down [sell] sells a specified stock and logs the transaction [balance] balances the portfolio with the given point decimals to each stock [finish] return to the main menu

+   [port-view] opens up the port-view menu, displaying all the methods the user can do that EVALUATES the specified portfolio.
+            [composition] gets the portfolio's stock composition on a valid date [distribution] gets the portfolio's stock value distribution on a valid date [value] gets the total value of the portfolio on a valid date [bar-chart] gets the bar chart representation of the portfolio's value over time [finish] return to the main menu

-   [port-view] user is able to view the existing portfolio(s) that they have created.
+   [port-list] user is able to view the existing portfolio(s) that they have created.

-   [port-eval] allows the user to get the value of the shares from the existing portfolio(s).

-   [stock-eval] gets the gain or loss from the company and dates that the user inputs.
+   [stock-list] allows the user to see which stocks are available on file

+   [stock-view] opens the stock-view menu, displaying all the methods the user can do that EVALUATES the specified stock.
+            [value] gets the stock value's net growth over a time period [moving-avg] gets the stock's moving average
-   [stock-avg] gets the x-day moving average.
+            [crossover] gets the stock's crossover dates

-   [stock-cross] determines which days are x-day crossover from the dates given by user.
+            [bar-chart] views the bar chart of the stock's value over time [finish] return to the main menu

    [stock-upload] allows the user to upload a file.